Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Introduction

-This paper contributes to the following: i) We developed three randomized period-by-period heuristics and two randomized lot elimination heuristics for the CLSP by introducing four perturbation strategies to the original constructive heuristics; ii) A self-adaptive method is used in the proposed heuristics.
-This avoids time-consuming parameter tuning experiments without lowering the solution qualities.
-The solution quality of a number of instances has been identified to be even better than the ones obtained with extensive parameter tuning; iii) Our computational experiments on benchmark instances identified that perturbation strategies can significantly improve the solution quality and time.
-The proposed heuristics can find better solutions than the recent results reported in \citet{hein2018designing}, and outperform the results in solution quality and time for the large size instances.
-When starting from the same initial solutions, the proposed self-adaptive randomized period-by-period heuristic (ARPP-3) outperforms the tabu search heuristic developed based on \citet{hindi1996solving}, and the lot elimination heuristic developed based on \cite{degraeve2007new} and \cite{fragkos2016horizon}.
+This paper has the following contributions: \begin{enumerate} \item We develop three randomized period-by-period heuristics and two randomized lot elimination heuristics for the CLSP by introducing four perturbation strategies to the original constructive heuristics. \item A self-adaptive method is used in the proposed heuristics.
+This avoids a time-consuming parameter tuning phase without deteriorating the solution quality.
+The solution quality of several instances has been identified to be better than the ones obtained with extensive parameter tuning. \item The proposed overall heuristics can find better solutions than the recent results reported in \citet{hein2018designing} and outperform the state-of-the-art algorithm in solution quality and time for 24 periods and 24 items benchmark instances. \end{enumerate}

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
+Section \ref{sec: literature review} reviews the related heuristics for the CLSP, mainly regarding the constructive heuristics.
 Section \ref{sec: problem description} presents the problem description and mathematical formulation.
-Section \ref{sec: literature review} reviews the related heuristics for CLSP, mainly regarding the constructive heuristics.
-Section \ref{sec: rpnp heuristic} proposes three randomized period-by-period heuristics, including the priority indices used for developing the heuristics.
+Section \ref{sec: rpnp heuristic} proposes three randomized period-by-period heuristics.
+Then the self-adaptive randomized period-by-period heuristics are described in section \ref{sec: arpp heuristic}.
 Section \ref{sec: rleh heuristic} puts forward two randomized lot elimination heuristics by introducing two perturbation strategies.
-In section \ref{sec: tabu}, the tabu search method is presented.
-Section \ref{sec: experimental results} contains all the experimental results and describes the self adaptive approach.
-Finally, section \ref{sec: Conclusion} concludes the study and proposes future research.
+In section \ref{sec: tabu}, our tabu search method is presented.
+Section \ref{sec: experimental results} presents the computational experiments and results.
+Lastly, final remarks and future research directions are discussed in section \ref{sec: Conclusion}.